DavidPynes/about-me/README.md

 What I remember most isn't the ambition—it's the little moments.
 Katy singing Frank Sinatra while we drove around in Gabe's Grand Cherokee.
 Leaving Chumash because, as everyone agreed, "Katy was hungry."

-A few years later, we all heard her voice coming through our radios.
+A few years later, we all heard her voice coming through our radios, because apparently she kissed a girl and she liked it.

 After college I moved to Los Angeles, where I supported myself waiting tables while working part-time as a film and television extra.
 Unfortunately, I even ended up making a brief cameo on *The Big Bang Theory*.